With permission, Mr Speaker, I would like to make a statement on funding for local authorities in England next year.

 My hon.
 Friend is absolutely right to make that point, which is precisely one of the reasons why we need to conduct a fair funding review and why I have launched the consultation today.
 I encourage West Sussex council to input into the consultation and provide more data on the increased deprivation that sometimes happens in coastal communities so that we can get the formula right and help places such as West Sussex.

 The Secretary of State’s birthplace, Rochdale, has lost £176 million from local government spending, which has had a real impact on children’s services and adult social services.
-The reality is that, with local people already hard pressed, Rochdale’s capacity to raise new money by increasing council tax is not anything like as significant as it is in places like Surrey.
+The reality is that, with local people already hard pressed, Rochdale’s capacity to raise new money by increasing council tax is not anything like as significant as it is in places such as Surrey.
 Will the Secretary of State tell the House whether, under his fair funding review, the Rochdales will end up in the same advantageous positions as the Surreys?

 The hon.
 Gentleman will understand that the purpose of the review is that it is based on evidence, and I am not going to pre-empt that.
 We will take our time to get it right.
 If Rochdale has a case to make, it should certainly respond to the consultation I launched today.
 Rochdale is part of the business rates retention pilot, and I know it welcomes that.
 When we allocate new funding for things such as adult social care, other fundraising powers are taken into account.